 Cloud Commander enables collaboration between Office 365 tenants and delivers a systematic, structured approach for migrating data between tenants.
 Cloud Commander currently offers Exchange Online and OneDrive migrations, with additional workloads, like SharePoint Online coming to the tool very soon.

-Cloud Commander is installed in your Azure, delivering security and speed.
+Cloud Commander is installed in your Azure environment, delivering security and speed.
 Your data doesn’t leave the confines of your environment, ensuring privacy and control.
 It also allows for the update of both source and target on-premises Active Directories objects, and this facilitates the migration and coexistence for those in a hybrid deployment.
 The same feature set is available for those who have a cloud-only deployment.

 The secondary benefit is speed.
 The fastest migrations are those closest to the data, and by deploying in Azure, the solution can leverage this proximity and command top speeds for your data transfer.
 The migration is orchestrated in a modern user interface, that’s clearly presented, and easy to use.